How stress causes insomnia in your mind and your body

 Stress can be mental: rushing around all day, getting in a fight with your partner, worrying about money, etc. This kind of stress is defined as the feeling of being overwhelmed or unable to cope with mental or emotional pressure.

-Stress can also be physical: being exposed to a parasite or virus, drinking too much alcohol, exercising too much, etc.
+Stress can also be physical: being exposed to a parasite or virus, drinking too much alcohol, exercising too much, etc. And there can be underlying health issues you don't even know about that are causing stress.

 When you are stressed, your body releases cortisol to deal with it.
 Cortisol increases your blood pressure and heart rate, moves energy away from digestion and other non-survival functions, and helps you focus and concentrate.
 A cortisol surge feels good because cortisol fights inflammation and is a natural painkiller.
 This is why it’s easy to get addicted to stress.